 These services include all independent sector care and support services including care homes (with and without nursing), day services, domiciliary care services, supported living and other support services.
-Where a service is commissioned by the local authority, or is jointly commissioned, the organisation responsible for monitoring quality is the commissioning authority in partnership with the Care Quality Commission.
+The organisation responsible for monitoring quality is as follows:

-Where a service is jointly commissioned, it is the responsibility of health and social care to jointly monitor or agree who will monitor in partnership with the Care Quality Commission.
+- Services commissioned by the local authority, the local Integrated Care Board or those that are jointly commissioned: the commissioning authority in partnership with the Care Quality Commission. - Where a service is jointly commissioned, it is the responsibility of health and social care to jointly monitor or agree who will monitor in partnership with the Care Quality Commission.